Cantor sets in higher dimension I: Criterion for stable intersections: Introduction

 \section{Introduction}

-Cantor sets appear naturally in many dynamical systems as the invariant sets.
+Cantor sets appear naturally in many dynamical systems as invariant sets.
 Despite all being homeomorphic, Cantor sets may exhibit drastically different geometric features in the ambient space.

-Over the past five decades, a deep connection between the fractal geometry of {regular} (or dynamically defined) Cantor sets and the bifurcation theory of diffeomorphisms (mostly in dimension two) has been unveiled by Newhouse, Palis, Takens, Yoccoz, Moreira and Viana, among others, \cite{Newhouse}, \cite{Newhouse-Palis-Takens}, \cite{Palis-Takens-1985}, \cite{Palis-Takens-1987}, \cite{PT}, \cite{Palis-Viana-94}, \cite{Moreira-IHP1996}, \cite{Buzzard}, \cite{Palis-conj-2005}, \cite{PY-2009}, \cite{MY-2010}.
-In his pioneering works \cite{n_1} and \cite{n_2}, Newhouse introduced the concept of thickness for Cantor sets in the real line and demonstrated the stable intersection of thick regular Cantor sets, as the milestone of the creation of Newhouse phenomenon \cite{Newhouse} for surface diffeomorphisms.
-Recall that a Cantor set is \emph{regular} if it can be generated as the unique attractor of the iterated function systems of a finite family of smooth contracting maps.
-Also, in brief words, two regular Cantor sets $K,K'$ have $\cC^r$ \emph{stable intersection} if $\tilde K$ intersects $\tilde K'$ for any pair of Cantor sets $\tilde K,\tilde K'$ whose generating maps are sufficiently $\cC^r$-close to those of $K,K'$, respectively (see \S \ref{sec: pre}).
-A central problem in this direction is the following.
+Over the past five decades, a deep connection between the fractal geometry of regular Cantor sets and the bifurcation theory of diffeomorphisms, primarily in dimension two, has been progressively uncovered; see, for instance, \cite{Palis-Takens_book93,Palis-Viana-94,PY94,Buzzard,Palis-conj-2005,PY-2009,MY-2010,MMP13}.
+In his pioneering works \cite{Newhouse70,Newhouse79}, Newhouse introduced the concept of thickness for Cantor sets in the real line and demonstrated the stable intersection of thick regular Cantor sets, as the milestone of the creation of Newhouse phenomenon for surface diffeomorphisms.

+Recall that a Cantor set is \emph{regular} (or dynamically defined) if it can be generated as the unique attractor of the iterated function systems of a finite family of smooth contracting maps (see \S \ref{sec: pre}).
+Also, in brief words, two regular Cantor sets $K,K'$ have $\cC^r$ \emph{stable intersection} if $\tilde K$ intersects $\tilde K'$ for any pair of Cantor sets $\tilde K,\tilde K'$ whose generating maps are sufficiently $\cC^r$-close to those of $K,K'$, respectively (see \cite{Moreira-IHP1996}).
+A central question in this direction is the following.

-\begin{problem} Under what conditions does a pair of regular Cantor sets exhibit stable intersection? \end{problem}
+\begin{question*} Under what conditions does a pair of regular Cantor sets exhibit stable intersection? \end{question*}

 Moreira and Yoccoz \cite{MY} have developed a remarkable criterion for the stable intersection of Cantor sets in the real line.
 A family of renormalization operators on a suitable function space was associated with a given pair of regular Cantor sets ($K$, $K'$), for which it was shown that the existence of a \emph{recurrent compact set} implies $\cC^{1+\alpha}$ stable intersection of $K$ and $K'$.
-This allowed them to address Problem \ref{problem1} for all typical Cantor sets in the real line, proving a strong form of Palis Conjecture \cite{Palis-conj-cantors} (See also \cite{takahashi2019}).
+This allowed them to address Problem \ref{problem1} for all typical Cantor sets in the real line, proving a strong form of Palis Conjecture \cite{Palis-conj-cantors} (see also \cite{PY97,takahashi2019}).